jxhnkndl/readme-generator/README.md

 * Command Line

 ## Installation
 Before proceeding, verify that Node.js and npm are installed on your device.
-If you aren't sure if Node.js or npm are already installed, open a terminal and run:
+To check whether Node.js and npm are installed, open a terminal and run:
 ```
 node -v
 ```